nicolausmaximus/Insta_api/README.md

 User can get all details of his posts</br>
 User can search for a particular post using its id</br>
 Proper pagination algorithms have been implemented to keep a check on the user data(Internet consumption while using the system).
+Used mutex to make the server thread safe
+Unit testing has been deployed to test the app.

 </br>